Mr-Wilhelm/OpenGL-Culling-Algorithms/README.md

     //-------------------------------------------

-Here you can change the environment before runtime.
+Here you can change the environment before runtime by commenting out specific lines.
+Only one environment can be chosen, otherwise

 During Runtime:
 - WASD keys to move